gvwilson/thirdbit/src/fiction/iffy/index.md

 and then they were around the corner and accelerating.

-"Keep your head down," Wales ordered sharply, but Iffy had to look, she had to.
+"Keep your head down," Wales ordered sharply, but Iffy had to look.
 Rothera wasn't home but she wasn't a stranger here either.
 She knew its streets almost as well as she knew Halley's.
 She had to look.